mkapur/sab-2021-doc/_main.knit.md

 The first coast-wide regulations off the U.S. Pacific Coast for the sablefish fishery were implemented as trip limits in October 1982, followed by a rich history of management via seasons, size-limits, trip-limits, and a complex permit system; see Appendix 10 of @Haltuch2019b for a comprehensive list of management actions.
 Beginning in 1983, additional trip limits were imposed on landings of sablefish less than 22 in in length, considered incidental catch.
 In 1987, allocations between the trawl and non-trawl fleets were implemented.

-Beginning in the late-1980s, the fixed-gear sablefish fishery was managed as a 'derby' fishery, characterized by increasing reductions in season lengths.
+Beginning in the late-1980s, the fixed-gear sablefish fishery was managed as a 'derby' fishery, characterized by successive reductions in season lengths.
 In 1991, the fully open season lasted seven weeks, from April 1 through May 23.
 In 1992, approximately 1,300 mt were landed under early season trip limits of up to 1,500 lb/day, and the fully open season lasted from May 12 through May 26.
 In 1993, there was a 250 lb/day trip limit prior to the open season which extended from May 12 through June 1.
-In 1994, the fully open season was shorted to May 15 through June 3.
-In 1995, the open season lasted one week, from August 3 to August 13.
+In 1994, the fully open season was shortened to May 15 through June 3.
+In 1995, the open season lasted ten days, from August 3 to August 13.
 The open season spanned only six days in 1996, from September 1 to September 6.
-In 1997, nine days (August 25 to September 3) were set aside for the open season, with a mop-up period from October 1-15.
+In 1997, ten days (August 25 to September 3) were set aside for the open season, with a mop-up period from October 1-15.
 In the more recent period, the Limited Entry Fixed Gear sector has been managed primarily through the use of tiered cumulative limits (allocated on the basis of historical landings) which can be landed throughout the 7-month season.
 The remaining open-access fishery and some limited-entry non-trawl vessels are allowed to make smaller landings that are subject to daily/weekly limits and two-month cumulative caps.

 Additionally, sablefish are harvested by the trawl fishery in association with a variety of other species that are distributed to domestic and foreign markets.
 Prior to 2011, the trawl fishery was managed primarily through the use of trip limits.
 These evolved from simple per-trip limits in the 1980s to cumulative periodic (monthly or bi-monthly) limits by the mid-1990s.
 In addition to sablefish-specific limits, various limits were in place for the overall landings of deep-water complex species (@stewart2011sablefish).
 Coast-wide yield-targets are divided among the different gears, fishery sectors (including both limited entry and open access) as well as north and south of 36$^{\circ}$ latitude.
 The overfishing level (OFL, formerly the allowable biological catch, i.e., ABC) for sablefish has ranged from 6621